-For over 13 years Kim has put audiences at ease while inspiring them through her stories of survival and reinvention.
+For over 16 years Kim has put audiences at ease while inspiring them through her stories of resilience and reinvention.
 Her presentations on life’s lessons and survivorship and how we need to embrace the gifts of life and make every day count apply to everyone and has made her a favorite among audiences.
 Audiences ranging from cancer survivors to health care professionals; from corporate leadership to non-profit organizations have gained insight and perspective from her keynotes, breakout sessions, workshops and retreats.
 Whether as a keynoter, moderator, panelist or host, Kim continues to inspire her audiences with her gifts of honesty, courage, hope and laughter.
 All of Kim’s topics can be adapted for a keynote, breakout, seminar, facilitation or retreat.
 Kim can tailor a combination of the programs to meet your exact needs.

 The Recipe for a Great Life: Not Only Surviving, But Thriving

 Kim shares her recipe for survivorship, which has allowed her to not only survive, but thrive in life – even in the midst of unexpected change and challenges.
 Her lesson is simple: that we must all continue to adapt and adjust our own recipes, not being stuck in our past or allowing others to write our recipe.
 Kim’s challenges have been faced by many of us, and this presentation is one that will leave audiences inspired to create their own recipe for a great life – not simply surviving, but thriving.

 Resigning as General Manager of the Universe: Finding Balance And Clarity in a World of Chaos